-Long-term dehydrated or freeze-dried vegetables have a 20-30-year shelf life when stored properly
+Also buy long-term dehydrated or freeze-dried vegetables that have a 10-30-year shelf life when stored properly.

 Dehydrated Carrot Dices

-- To “rehydrate, add one part dried carrots to four parts water.
+- To rehydrate dehydrated carrots, “add one part dried carrots to four parts water.
 Bring to a boil and simmer for 10 minutes.
 Let soak for 20 minutes, and then drain excess water.”

 Dehydrated Potato Flakes

-It will be a blessing for your family when you buy shelf-stable vegetables for food storage this month.
+It will be a blessing for your family to have shelf-stable vegetables in your food storage.

 The Food Storage Organizer